garciasaaib/pelis/Readme.md

-this is a change over develop branch
+This is a change over develop branch